Staff profile

 Teaching responsibilities

 My current teaching responsibilities include the supervision of undergraduate and postgraduate research projects as well as making contributions to several undergraduate modules in the areas of exercise physiology, physical activity and health and applied sports practices.
-I also currently supervise ten PhD students that are related to several externally funded projects in the area of respiratory physiology and innovative technologies.
+I also currently supervise ten PhD students who are related to several externally funded projects in the area of respiratory physiology and innovative technologies.

 Professional interests